Paulescu/image-classification-with-local-vlms/README.md

 ![Visual Language Model](./media/vlm_example_1.jpg)

-And the thing is, this textual output can be either
+This textual output can be either

-- **unstructured** and beautiful English/Chinese/Spanish/or-whatever-other-language-you-like
+- **unstructured**, like a beautiful poem in English/Chinese/Spanish/or-whatever-other-language-you-like

   ![Visual Language Model](./media/vlm_example_2.jpg)

-or (even better)
+or (even better if you ask me)

-- **structured** output, like tool calls, that can guide killer apps like local agentic workflows.
+- **structured** output, like tool calls, that can guide killer apps like local multi-modal agentic workflows.

   ![Visual Language Model](./media/vlm_example_3.jpg)

+> [!NOTE]
+>
-Text + Image to Structured Text is IMHO the most impactful application of VLMs, as it unlocks lightweight, cost-effective and offline-first agentic workflows on edge devices, meaning phones, drones, smart homes, etc.
+> **Text + Image to Structured Text is IMHO the most impactful application of VLMs**, as it unlocks lightweight, cost-effective and offline-first agentic workflows on edge devices, meaning phones, drones, smart homes, etc.
+>

-I plan to cover local agentic workflows in a future repository.
+> I plan to cover local agentic workflows in a future repository.
+>

-In this repository we will focus on a slightly easier task: image classification.
+> In this repository we will focus on a slightly easier task: image classification.

 ## Why image classification?